hrithiksaini22/cka-prep-documentation/Day-9/cr-crd-customController-operators.md

 - **Example**: A custom controller might watch for changes to a custom resource representing a database and automatically create or update the database based on the resource's spec.

 By using Custom Resources, CRDs, and Custom Controllers, you can extend Kubernetes to manage your own application-specific objects and automate their lifecycle.

+The Operator Framework is an open-source toolkit designed to manage Kubernetes-native applications, known as Operators, in an effective, automated, and scalable way.
+It consists of several components that aid in the development, deployment, and management of Operators:

+1. **Operator SDK**: Provides tools and libraries to help developers build, test, and package Operators.
+It offers high-level APIs, useful abstractions, and project scaffolding to simplify the development process.

+2. **Operator Lifecycle Manager (OLM)**: Manages the installation, update, and lifecycle of Operators on a Kubernetes cluster.
+It provides a declarative way to install and manage Operators, ensuring cluster stability and discoverability of Operators and their services.

+3. **OperatorHub**: A central repository for discovering and sharing Operators.
+It provides a catalog of existing Operators and guidance for contributing new ones.

+The goal of the Operator Framework is to encapsulate operational knowledge into software, automating common tasks such as installation, configuration, updates, backups, and failovers.
+This allows applications to be managed as single objects, exposing only the necessary configuration options.